 Note: Though I touched on the subject of semantic SEO earlier, it’s really beyond the scope of this article.
 I will be publishing a free DIY SEO training guide soon.
 It will be based on Semantic SEO principles.
 If you’re interested in being notified when it’s finished, be sure to sign up for my newsletter.

 Website Auditor – Technical and On-Page SEO Audits

 Easily and quickly perform full website audits and on-page SEO audits.
-By entering any domain name, Website Auditor will uncover technical factors that need to be fixed, as well as issues with on-page optimization.
+By entering any domain name, the Website Auditor will uncover technical factors that need to be fixed, as well as issues with on-page optimization.
 Website Auditor will also report back instructing you how to fix the issues.

 Website Auditor can be used for the following: